Characters: Bleach Espada

 - Green Eyes: He was the most mystic of the Espada in terms of having a almost otherworldly origin and nature even by Espada standards.
 His personality and nature, in combination with his appearance, made him the Eerie Pale-Skinned Brunette version of the Green Eyes trope.

 - Half the Man He Used to Be: Towards the end of his last fight with Ichigo.
-He does regenerate, but it only extends his life for a little bit.
+He does regenerate, but it only extends his life for a little bit before he slowly disintegrates into dust.

 - Healing Factor: He sacrificed attack strength for the ability to regenerate everything but major organs.
 Theoretically, you could break this guy's neck and he'd get up in a few minutes.